-The service opened-up to dozens of countries in the year 2014.
-It became officially available to residents of Nigeria since July 2014.
-Before then, only Nigerians residents in countries supported could open and operate an account.
+The service opened up to dozens of countries in the year 2014.
+It became officially available to residents of Nigeria in July 2014.
+Before then, only Nigerian residents in countries supported could open and operate an account.

 How can I open a PayPal account in Nigeria?

-Opening an account from Nigeria is simple and straight-forward.
+Opening an account in Nigeria is simple and straightforward.
 You simply need to visit their official website.